The summer is winding down, and schools are about to open their doors once again for the fall semester.

 It only makes sense that the University of South Alabama would be heavily involved in the seafood industry along the Gulf Coast.

-The man in charge of that department is Dr. Sean Powers, a professor at USA and Chair of Marine Sciences.
+The man in charge of that department is Dr. Sean Powers, a USA professor and Chair of Marine Sciences.
 Dr. Powers was born in New Orleans and earned his PhD at Texas A&M University before making his way to Mobile and the Dauphin Island Sea Lab in 2003.

 These days, he teaches a class on Quantitative Methods in Fisheries and a class in Marine Restoration Ecology, along with heading up a research group of 10-16 students.
 A focus of theirs is Red Snapper, one of Alabama’s most popular fish.